qingpeng9802/vscode-common-lisp/CONTRIBUTING.md

 Mastering the TextMate grammars is very difficult.
 If you are a beginner, you can try to start with a small work sample and then work on it incrementally.
 The recommended workflow is:
 1. `git add`
-2. construct a regex, verify it in [regex101](https://regex101.com/)
+2. construct a regex and verify the regex in [regex101](https://regex101.com/)
-3. add it to the syntax
+3. add the regex to the syntax
-4. convert into `json`, test it in real world
+4. convert the syntax into `json` and test the syntax in real world

 ### Snippet
 In `./snippets`.